kirankumar-Matham96/GitProjector-App/readme.md

   - Utilized the "auth-oauth-device" packege from npm to make it possible.

   difficulty-2:
-  - I can use this package and make it work with my terminal.
+  - I can use "auth-oauth-device" package and make it work with my terminal.
 But when UI is connected, how can I make the user see this code and let him/her authenticate for the next step?

 - Validations
 - test cases